 The Value of Certification

 Certification is often required by law or trade regulators and associations to provide a universal and trustworthy point of comparison between different products and levels.
 As infrastructure continues to develop, and individuals working on every step of a project are occupied with more and more tasks and points of differentiation, certification provides a quick, easy and global reference point to stick by to meet customer demands.
-Overall, the value of certification comes down to these three points:
+Overall, the value of certification comes down to these two points:

 Bespoke Security and Certification